 Beachcomber Island: This island might be the most interesting to Disney fans.
 It is located closest to the Polynesian & Grand Floridian and was once home to a wave machine!
 Dick Nunis, then Vice President of Park Operations, wanted waves and surfing on his new beautiful beaches.
 Unfortunately, the waves caused beach erosion, and the machine was expensive to maintain, leading to its eventual removal.
 Remnants of the wave machine are still visible within the trees and bushes, and some of the machinery remains under the Seven Seas Lagoon surface.
 However, this wasn’t the last wave machine at Walt Disney World.
 A more modern version of the wave machine found a home at Typhoon Lagoon in 1989.

-From Imagineers Tom K. Morris and Scott Girard
+Additional Information from Former Imagineers Tom K. Morris and Scott Girard

 Castaway Cay, or the middle island, originally had three tall cypress trees that really stood out, and the landscaping crew named them ‘Roy’, ‘Donn’, and ‘Card’ (after Walt Disney Productions’ three top executives at the time).
 Lightening set them afire several years later.
 Two of the cypress trees stood at the eastern most tip of island.
-You can see the ‘Donn’ and ‘Card’ trees very close together in the Seven Seas Lagoon construction photo at the top.
+You can see the ‘Donn’ and ‘Card’ trees very close together in the Seven Seas Lagoon construction photos.
 ‘Roy’ was further to the west near the heavy vegetation.

 seven seas lagoon

-Photo Source: Imagineer Tom K. Morris
+Source: Tom K. Morris

 Morris: According to an interview with Bill Evans, after they landscaped those islands and before the Seven Seas Lagoon was filled with water for the first time, they did a survey to double-check elevations, and the islands were below water level!
 They had to pull out all the landscape material, add four feet of soil, and then replant!